StarRocks/starrocks/docs/table_design/Sort_key.md

 In the Unique Key model, sort key columns are defined by using the `UNIQUE KEY` keyword.

-In the Primary Key model, sort key columns are primary key columns, which are defined by using the `PRIMARY KEY` keyword.
+In versions earlier than v3.0, the primary key and sort key are decoupled in the Primary Key model.
+The sort key columns are defined by using the `ORDER BY` keyword.
+The primary key columns are defined by using the `PRIMARY KEY` keyword.

-When you define sort key columns for a table at table creation, take note of the following points:
+When you define sort key columns for a Duplicate Key, Aggregate Key, or Unique Key table, take note of the following points:

 - Sort key columns must be continuously defined columns, of which the first defined column must be the beginning sort key column.